Top Selling Agents Explain How to Do an Open House Right

 You can “wow” potential buyers coming through your home with these tips:

 • Declutter your living spaces.
 You may think that your home has an immaculate interior design, but others may find it off or a bit suffocating.
-Hartmann says that, “To them [the sellers] the house may seem de-cluttered and bright and happy, but to a Realtor who’s only seen it once or twice, they’ll be able to give you that extra perspective that will be more similar to a buyer’s walking through.”
+Hartmann says, “To them [the sellers] the house may seem de-cluttered and bright and happy, but to a Realtor who’s only seen it once or twice, they’ll be able to give you that extra perspective that will be more similar to a buyer’s walking through.”

 • Spruce up the exterior of your home.
 Cut your lawn, trim your hedges, pressure wash the outside of your house, and touch up the paint.